How to Remove Lice Fast and Safely at Home

 - Soak combs and brushes in boiling water for 10 minutes.

-Teach kids not to share brushes, hats, or headphones.
-Know how often to treat lice, usually every 7 to 10 days, until you see no signs.
+Teach your kids not to share combs, hats, or headphones.
+Recheck for lice every 7 to 10 days until the infestation is completely gone.

 Quote to Remember: